Bamboozlerrl/Rule-Edits/README.md

     - (a) See [Article IV, Section B](#section-b---drops-call-ups-free-agency) for eligibility and restrictions.
   - (5) All players are limited to one (1) name for the season, which they are required to play under in all tiers.

+#### Section E - Rookie Integration Officer
+  - (1) RIO Structure Overview:
+    - (a) The RIO will consist of 1 member.
+  - (2) Elections:
+    - (a) The RIO is not an elected position.
+  - (3) Vacancies:
+    - (a) If the RIO retires or steps down, the CRC will fill the position by majority vote.
+      - (i) The RIO position may be forcibly removed by following VONC rules as detailed in [Article XII - Votes, Vetoes, VONC’s, & Rule Changes](#article-xii---votes-vetoes-voncs--rule-changes)
+  - (4) Members:
+    - (a) The Season 39 RIO will be timmysumball.
+  - (5) Duties include, but are not limited to:
+    - (a) Direct reach out to all rookie signups each season to ensure they understand the league structure, rules and playing expectations.
+    - (b) Helping maintain the Competitive Rookies discord server and inviting rookies to the server.
+    - (c) Working with the LM and CRC on smurf checks and ways to improve rookie retention rates.
 ___
 ### Article III - Drafting